helq/the-little-cppler-book/07-content-block-1.4.md

                 9
 ~~~

-It is is easy to write:
+It is is easy to write something like (but it's boring):

 ~~~cpp
 std::cout << "1"     << std::endl;